 - On your board, write the numbers 1–45.

 - Ask students to pick their brains and see how many presidents they can name.

-- Using the list at the back of So You Want to be President? (if necessary), write each president your class can name in his proper spot.
+- Using the list at the back of So You Want to be President? (if necessary), write each president your class can name in the proper spot.

 - Try to spot any trends or patterns in the list — lots of men named James, some relatives, etc.

 - You may want to fill in the list, as a class, after you've read the book.

 Even United States Presidents started out as regular kids!
 You can help students understand presidential legacies by imagining their own.

 - Ask students to think about any interesting or important facts about their own lives.